Our Personal Injury Lawyers are here to support you following injuries sustained as a result of an accident involving a crane.

 If you work with cranes, your employer should have paperwork pertaining to the above legislation and how they put it into practice within their company.
 Any breach in this legislation that then leads to a crane accident occurring and injuries being sustained means that the employer is liable and can be sued for compensation.

-We understand that people can feel uncomfortable about claiming compensation for a Crane Accident, especially if you are still employed by the business where the accident happened.
+We understand that people can feel uncomfortable about approaching Crane Injury Compensation Solicitors, especially if you are still employed by the business where the accident happened.

-You can be assured that the team of personal injury solicitors here at Lanyon Bowdler are experienced at dealing with claims in a sensitive way, and will liaise with all the parties concerned on your behalf.
+You can be assured that the team of Personal Injury Lawyers here at Lanyon Bowdler are experienced at dealing with Work Accident Claims in a sensitive way, and will liaise with all the parties concerned on your behalf.

 We have achieved high rankings from The Legal 500 and Chambers UK, two of the UK’s leading law industry guides, and each year we strive to go above and beyond our clients’ expectations to maintain our high level of accreditation.
-We represent clients across the West Midlands and surrounding areas, so wherever you are, if you would like to pursue a compensation claim after a crane accident, please get in touch.
+We are recognised as a leading firm of solicitors in Shropshire, Herefordshire, Mid and North Wales and the Midlands.
+Our specialist Company Vehicle Injury Solicitors are here and waiting to help.

 "*" indicates required fields